dhairyashah1/USBee32-S2/README.md

-/assets/references  - contains references for the PCB /assets/schematics  - contains schematics of the the PCB /assets/screenshots - contains screenshots of the the PCB
+/assets/references  - contains references for the PCB /assets/schematics  - contains schematics of the the PCB /assets/screenshots - contains screenshots of the the PCB .
+├── assets
+│   ├── datasheets   - contains datasheets of various components used in the PCB
+│   ├── references   - contains references used in making the PCB │   ├── schematics   - contains schematics of the PCB │   └── screenshots  - contains screenshots of the PCB
+├── gerbers          - contains exportable gerber files of the PCB ├── renders          - contains models and renders of the PCB └── USBee32-S2
+    ├── component_libraries  - contains external component libraries used
+    └── ...                  - various KiCAD PCB files
 ```

 ## Tools